Robert Rodriguez's unrealized projects: Animated Spy Kids series and direct-to-DVD Spy Kids 4

 In 2001, Rodriguez thought about exploring other avenues for the Spy Kids franchise after Spy Kids 2: The Island of Lost Dreams.
 Rodriguez is quoted as saying "TV, animation, specials, books, rides and toys.
 We're keeping the brand of Spy Kids alive."
 In 2002, he then said it may continue as a cartoon series after Spy Kids 3-D: Game Over.
+In the director's commentary on the Spy Kids 3 DVD, Rodriguez mentioned that he wrote several little story synopses for said cartoon series, one of which was an episode where Valentin chased down an old enemy who put him in the wheelchair, and by the end he just wanted to find him to forgive him, and Rodriguez liked the idea so much he worked it in Spy Kids 3's storyline.
 In 2005, Rodriguez also thought about making a fourth Spy Kids movie, which would have been animated and direct-to-DVD.
 Neither the movie or the cartoon ever materialized.

 There was eventually both a live-action fourth movie in 2011, Spy Kids: All the Time in the World, and an animated CGI reboot show on Netflix in 2018, Spy Kids: Mission Critical.

 John Carter

 In 2004, Rodriguez signed on to direct the film John Carter after his friend Harry Knowles showed him Mark Protosevich's script.
 Recognizing that Knowles had been an adviser to many other filmmakers, Rodriguez asked him to be credited as a producer.
 Filming was set to begin in 2005, with Rodriguez planning to use the all-digital stages he was using for his production of Sin City, a film based on the graphic novel series by Frank Miller.
 Rodriguez planned to hire Frank Frazetta, the popular Burroughs and fantasy illustrator, as a designer on the film.
 Rodriguez had previously stirred-up film industry controversy owing to his decision to credit Sin Citys artist/creator Miller as co-director on the film adaptation, as a result, Rodriguez decided to resign from the Directors Guild of America.
-In 2004, unable to employ a non-DGA filmmaker, Paramount assigned Kerry Conran to direct and Ehren Kruger to rewrite the John Carter script.
+In 2004, unable to employ a non-DGA filmmaker, Paramount assigned Kerry Conran to direct and Ehren Kruger to rewrite the script.
 The rights to the film would be acquired by The Walt Disney Company, and would be eventually see release in 2012, directed by Andrew Stanton and written by Stanton, Mark Andrews, and Michael Chabon.